 Quote the Animal ID of each pocket pet when booking in appointments at our vet clinic.
-Do NOT take an animal to a vet that isn't an approved vet as per below.
+DoNOT take an animal to a vet that isn't an approved vet as per below.
 We are unable to reimburse vet bills to foster carers or other external vet clinics.

-EMERGENCIES: In a life-threatening emergency (eg. animal is lethargic or another emergency as per 'what is an emergency?' on bit.ly/arhpetemergency), call our Kemps Creek Shelter Vet Clinic immediately.
-If it is outside of opening hours (8am-6pm Mon-Fri, 9am-4pm Sat), but it's a Sunday or public holiday 8am-midday, contact Great Western

-Animal Hospital (469 Great Western Hwy Wentworthville NSW 2145) on 9631 9322.
+EMERGENCIES: In a life-threatening emergency (eg. animal is lethargic or another medical emergency), call our Kemps Creek Shelter Vet Clinic immediately.
+If it is outside of opening hours (8am-6pm Mon-Fri, 9am-4pm Sat), but it's a Sunday or public holiday 8am-midday, contact Great Western Animal Hospital (469 Great Western Hwy Wentworthville NSW 2145) on 9631 9322.
 For other times, contact one of the below approved emergency vets: